gabrieltemtsen/zumji/README.md

 2. Pay the ad fee in cUSD.
 3. Submit ad content for display.

-### Play to Earn (P2E)

-**Description**: Users can earn Zumji points by participating in a tapping game.
-**Benefits**: Engages users in a fun activity while viewing ads from traders.
-**Process**:
-1. Connect wallet.
-2. Access the tapping game.
-3. Earn Zumji points by tapping and viewing ads.

 ### Gifting and Tipping

 **Description**: Users can send Zumji points to others via email.